The Pilgrim

 - The Pilgrim's director of photography is recorded as Roland Totheroh[21].

-- The Pilgrim's original language of film or TV show is recorded as English[25].
+- The original language of The Pilgrim was English[22].

 - The Pilgrim's Commons category is recorded as The Pilgrim (film)[23].